GUIDES NOT INCLUDED

 The one upgrade not shown here, that I usually do at some point, is to swap the storage bin (containing dirt for the mealwood) for a conveyor receptacle.
 Then have a conveyor loader in a more central location where dupes can keep it stocked.

-The airflow tile in the middle (for the deodorizer) makes the ranch size 63 rather than 64, which means it can fit one fewer critter before they get the "cramped" debuff.
+The airflow tile in the middle (for the deodorizer) makes the ranch size one below its maximum size, which means it can fit one fewer critter before they get the "cramped" debuff.
 I usually remove the tile and deodorizer once the air is purified.
 The auto-sweepers then tend to make sure the air stays clean by keeping the floor empty of dropped mealwood etc.

 There is a somewhat silly amount of decor, but why not?
 Carpets are completely overpowered as far as decor goes.
 Note that carpets are slower to walk on than other materials.
 So if you want to optimize for dupe movement speed, use plastic for the floors instead.
 (Or just normal tiles.)